Redresses of the Batris

 16. Moon freighter (ENT: "Demons")

 The Star Trek Encyclopedia II tells us that the Batris was originally seen as a Visitor shuttle in the series "V" of the 1980s.
-A quick comparison shows that three of the freight containers were taken over from the non-Trek vessel.
-It is likely that the aft section (the blunt side) was retained too in order to form the new bow of the Batris.
+A quick comparison shows that three of the five freight containers were apparently taken over from the non-Trek vessel.
+For some time it seemed possible that the aft section (the blunt side) was retained too in order to form the new bow of the Batris.
 Many more details were affixed to the formerly smooth vessel, also to suggest a much larger size.
 The aft section of the Batris with the engines, on the other hand, is completely new.

 The original Batris, without all the later extensions, appeared in TNG: "Heart of Glory".
 The Batris was a Talarian freighter that had been taken over by Klingon renegades.
 The depiction of the vessel in the Star Trek Fact Files is largely correct except for the details of which several are made up.
 Another difference is that the model is really brown and not gray.
 The brown color establishes a nice design lineage with the Talarian observation craft and the Talarian warship that will appear in the later TNG episode "Suddenly Human".

 Details of the Batris include two lighted rows of windows in the command section and many red lights scattered across the upper hull.
 The engine exhausts are conical and not cylindrical as in the Fact Files.

 This Ornaran freighter appeared in TNG: "Symbiosis".
 It is easy to recognize that it is still the Batris miniature, only gray instead of brown and heavily modified with numerous hull extensions.
 These are reproduced with fair precision in the schematic of the ship in the Star Trek Fact Files, but some details are not quite correct.